amandoabreu/amandoabreu.github.io/_posts/2020-21-02-skiing-in-the-bergen-area.md

 Ulriken also has skiing conditions sometimes for mostly fjellski, randonee, or touring.
 Nothing is prepared, and I recommend going with someone that knows the area first to avoid some dangers.

 Going by car can be affected by weather(avalanches, ice) and traffic, so if you go during a weekend with good conditions(sunny, no wind, good snow) I recommend taking the train or you're pretty much guaranteed to be in traffic for a while.
-If you live outside the sentrum, you can drive to Arna train station and go from there.
+If you live outside the Sentrum you can drive to Arna train station and go from there.

+Once you get more comfortable with skiing it's possible to use "fjellski", which basically means you can go anywhere that you can hike and then ski back down.
+It's quite popular here.